flyx/OpenGLAda/README.md

       exception.
     - `disabled`: The user has to query the error flag on their own.

- * `GLFW_Version`: Sets the version of the GLFW library to link against.
-See [here][6] for a detailed comparison of the two API versions.

-    - `2`: GLFW 2.x.
-Only one window.
-    - `3` (default): GLFW 3+.
-Multiple windows, multiple monitor support, etc.
+ * `mode`: May take one of the following values:

+    - `debug` (default): Compile the project with debugging symbols and without optimization.
+    - `release`: Compile the project for a release environment.

+ * `Windowing_System`: *Automatically set by Alire*.
+    Sets the backend windowing system.
+    Used for GLFW and also for system-dependent parts of the API (GLX, WGL, CGL):

+    - `x11`: X Windowing System (Linux, BSD, etc)
+    - `windows`: Microsoft Windows
+    - `quartz`: Quartz Compositor (macOS)

+ * `GLFW_Linker_Param`:
+   Relevant for the GFLW binding.
- * `GLFW_Linker_Param`: Define how you will link to GLFW.
+   Define how you will link to GLFW.
 Default is `-lglfw` everywhere but on Windows with GLFW 3, in which case it is `-lglfw3`.
+   No need to change this if the GLFW library is loaded via Alire.

+ * `FreeType_Linker_Param`: *Automatically set by Alire*.
+   Relevant for the text rendering library.
- * `FreeType_Linker_Param`: Define how you will link to FreeType.
+   Define how you will link to FreeType.
    Default is `-lfreetype`.

-For example, a typical Windows installation would be
+A typical Windows installation would be

+    $ cd opengl
-    $ gprbuild -p -XWindowing_System=windows -Xmode=release openglada.gpr
+    $ gprbuild -p -XWindowing_System=windows -Xmode=release opengl.gpr
-    $ gprinstall -XWindowing_System=windows -Xmode=release openglada.gpr
+    $ gprinstall -XWindowing_System=windows -Xmode=release opengl.gpr

-Installing OpenGLAda makes its projects available to `gprbuild` and also to GNAT Studio.
-You can now import it like this:

-    with "opengl";
-    with "opengl-glfw";
-    with "opengl-text";
-    -- and so on

-**Note:** The project file `openglada.gpr` is just an aggregate project used for installation.
-In your projects, depend on `opengl.gpr` and its child projects.

-If you are having trouble getting OpenGLAda to compile in your environment, please refer to the [detailed guides on the website][13].

 ## Tests

 The tests in this repository are small programs that are mainly used to check if the basic system is working.
 You can build them with

-    $ make tests

-If you're on Windows and do not have the `make` utility available, do this
-instead:

-    $ gprbuild -P opengl-glfw-test.gpr -XWindowing_System=windows
-    $ gprbuild -P opengl-test.gpr -XWindowing_System=windows
-    $ gprbuild -P opengl-text-test.gpr -XWindowing_System=windows
-    $ gprbuild -P opengl-images-test.gpr -XWindowing_System=windows

-The tests require GLFW, because they need to create windows.
-By default, they try to link against GLFW 3+.
-You can instead build the tests against GLFW 2.x by adding the parameter `-XGLFW_Version=2`.
+    $ env GPR_PROJECT_PATH=opengl:opengl-glfw:opengl-images:opengl-text \
+          alr build

+The tests use Alire for fetching the dependencies, but do not use the Alire projects of the libraries.
+The Alire workspace for the tests is not meant to be published.

 ## Examples